Brunello/Git-Training/git-training.md

 2. `Enter passphrase (empty for no passphrase)`
-    If an attacker were to gain control over your machine (or the machine on which you are generating the keys) they could easily read your rsa_pub file and use that information as the start of an escalation attack.
-If you use a passphrase during creation, an attacker would not be able to read your key files without also gaining access to the passphrase.
+    If an attacker were to gain control over your machine (or the machine on which you are generating the keys) they could access your private key file and use it to decrypt data that is encrypted with your public key.
+If you enter a password here, the ssh agent will require that you also enter the passphrase before it will decode that data.

 > **Further Reading:** [http://www.dribin.org/dave/blog/archives/2007/11/28/ssh_agent_leopard/](http://www.dribin.org/dave/blog/archives/2007/11/28/ssh_agent_leopard/)